-Dr. David Diaz, reproductive endocrinologist and fertility expert at Orange Coast Memorial Medical Center
+Dr. David Diaz, a reproductive endocrinologist and fertility expert at West Coast Fertility Centers in Fountain Valley, CA

 This article was originally published on